Topic: Body Transport System Subtopic: Diseases of the transport system

 Answer: Iron is an important part of haemoglobin present in red blood cells, as we known that red blood cells are made up of protein and iron.

-- Where are red blood cells made?
+- How does red blood cells pass through capillaries?

 - Why large molecules cannot absorb into blood?

 - What is sequence of transport of food?